facebook/react-native/docs/NativeComponentsAndroid.md

 For this example we are going to walk through the implementation requirements to allow the use of ImageViews in JavaScript.

 Native views are created and manipulated by extending `ViewManager` or more commonly `SimpleViewManager` .
 A `SimpleViewManager` is convenient in this case because it applies common properties such as background color, opacity, and Flexbox layout.
-An example of when you would use `ViewManager` instead is when wrapping a component with FrameLayout, such as ProgressBar.

 These subclasses are essentially singletons - only one instance of each is created by the bridge.
 They vend native views to the `NativeViewHierarchyManager`, which delegates back to them to set and update the properties of the views as necessary.
 The `ViewManagers` are also typically the delegates for the views, sending events back to JavaScript via the bridge.